Examples of using the REST API are available on Postman documentation.

 | ||Disables the table processing.|

-This parameter declares what type of processing should be used for the invalid CALS tables.
+This parameter declares what type of processing should be used for invalid tables.

 | Propagate the changes to the |